ForsakenIdol/D1VBot/README.md

 ## TODO

 - Add a default number to the `wallofdeath` command.
 If a user enters `--wallofdeath` (assuming the default prefix), it should still work.
+- Add an upper limit to the number of pings the `wallofdeath` command can spawn in a single message, maybe 100.
+If a user enters more, it sends "**The wall is too large for you.
+Try a smaller number!**"
+- Add a negative value check.
+On negative number input, the bot will send "**What the fuck is a negative sized wall anyway?**"